OliWenman/geant4tomosim/README.md

 First, create an instance of the class G4TomoSim.

 "verbose" is used to determine how much output there is to the terminal (use 0 if using mpi).
-"interactive" is used to re-eneter a command if there is an error.
+"interactive" is used to re-enter a command if there is an error.

 There are three different ways of setting up the simulation.